angelaanjorin/Hair-Hotty/README.md

  - Reset Password
  - Browse, search and find hair products for sale
  - Add products to thier shopping bag
- - Apply discount codes
  - View product stock levels
+ - Add, edit and delete Reviews and Ratings
  - Update quantity in shopping bag
  - Delete items from shopping bag
  - Pay for items securely by using the integrated Stripe payment system
- - Save bproducts to thier wishlist
+ - Save products to thier wishlist
  - Update personal information
  - View past orders